 - Feb.
 28 to May 28 - Flower & Garden Festival

 - March 9 to March 11 - Steve Harvey Filming

-- Late August to Mid November - Food & Wine Festival
+- August 30 to November 12 - Food & Wine Festival

-Generally, we don't have a strategy for how these events should impact your Fastpass+ planning.
+Generally, you don't need a full strategy for Fastpass+ planning around these events.
 Here are some quick tips, though:

 - Fastpass+ selections will be harder to get for these days since more people will be planning to go to Epcot, so be sure to grab as soon as booking opens.

 - Prioritize getting attractions done if this is your only trip for a few years.
 Epcot can be easily conquered in a day, so get the rides out of the way, then enjoy the World Showcase and special attractions.